Top 10 Voice AI Platforms in 2026

 9. Agora

 Agora is known for its ultra-low-latency Conversational AI Engine built on a global network.
-It delivers seamless real-time communication with scalable SDKs that perform consistently across regions.
+It delivers real-time communication with scalable SDKs that perform consistently across regions.

 Key Features: